 In general, a state of emergency is a declaration by the government that suspends normal governmental functions, alerts citizens to alter their normal behaviors, or begins implementation of emergency preparedness plans in certain geographic regions.
 States of emergency are declared at the municipal, county, and state levels.

-- LOCAL DECLARATION OF EMERGENCY: Some local government officials declare a “local state of emergency” even before the Governor makes his or her declaration.
-However, a local state of emergency serves primarily to alert citizens and staff of the emergency and to enact certain local ordinances and procedures for dealing with emergencies.
-Although there is no specific statutory authority for declaring a “local emergency,” counties may use this as an order to trigger provisions of the emergency management ordinance that do not require the Governor’s declaration.
-For example, in a local state of emergency, the county can activate their emergency management ordinance, which waives time-consuming bidding requirements and other formalities.
-While the special powers that accompany a declaration by the Governor do not apply during a local emergency, a local declaration does allow the board of commissioners some of the other flexibilities to respond to the emergency while waiting for the Governor’s declaration.
+- LOCAL DECLARATION OF EMERGENCY: Oconee County can declare a “local state of emergency” even before the Governor makes his or her declaration.
+However, a local state of emergency serves primarily to alert citizens and staff of emergency conditions and to enact certain local emergency ordinances and procedures for dealing with emergencies.
+Although there is no specific statutory authority for declaring a “local emergency,” we may use this as an order to trigger provisions of the emergency management ordinance that do not require the Governor’s declaration.
+For example, in a local state of emergency, Oconee County can activate the emergency management ordinance, which waives time-consuming bidding requirements and other formalities.
+While the special powers that accompany a declaration by the Governor do not apply during a local emergency, a local declaration does allow Oconee County Board of Commissioners some of the other flexibilities to respond to the emergency while awaiting the Governor’s declaration.
 A local declaration can come before or after a state declaration.

 - STATE DECLARATION OF EMERGENCY: When an emergency occurs that may overwhelm the resources normally available to the county, the Governor can declare a state of emergency.
 The Governor’s declaration of emergency authorizes the state and county to exercise emergency powers outlined in statute.
 A state declaration is typically the first declaration when a disaster strikes.
 Counties have special powers during a state declaration of emergency.
 Including these powers and how they are implemented in a county’s ordinance makes this vital information easily accessible and makes the authority and ability to take certain actions clearer.
 In the midst of an emergency, there is no time to waste trying to sort out the chair’s authority or how to implement the chair’s special temporary powers.